jochenboesmans/dexaggregate-elixir/README.md

 ## Example usage

+Use the `/graphiql` endpoint to explore the API's full documentation and test queries.
+Below are some examples.

 1. Subscribe to an aggregated market model with all prices and volumes denominated in DAI (as specified by the rebaseAddress argument).
 ```graphql
 subscription daiRebasedIdexMarket {